 Waves and Forms: Materiality of Culture

-This project appraises what could constitute the theoretical foundations of area studies today, with a special emphasis on studies of China and the Middle East.
-It is based on the work of Asian studies scholars Geremie Barmé, John Lie and Donald Davis, and on a new ontology of cultural difference that draws from theories and methodologies in Science and Technology Studies.
-Its core framework is discussed in Basile Zimmermann’s book Waves and Forms published by The MIT Press in 2015.
+This project appraises the theoretical foundations of area studies today, with a special emphasis on studies of China and the Middle East.
+It is based on the work of Asian studies scholars Geremie Barmé, John Lie and Donald Davis, and on a new ontology of cultural difference that draws from theories and methodologies in science and technology studies.
+Its core framework is discussed in Basile Zimmermann’s book Waves and Forms which was published by The MIT Press in 2015.

-Roughly sketched, Waves and Forms (WF) is an attempt to bridge the particular and the universal through a combination of the relativist perspective of the social sciences and humanities, together with a positivist, but non-essentialist, view of materiality rooted in classical physics.
-By focusing on the concrete traces of expressions, artifacts and actions, WF allows us to analyze the dynamics of what we call "culture" as its forms are created, propagated or dissipated among people, objects, and (especially) digital media.
+Waves and Forms (WV) is an attempt to bridge the particular and the universal through a combination of the relativist perspective of the social sciences and humanities, together with a positivist, but non-essentialist, view of materiality rooted in classical physics.
+By focusing on the concrete traces of expressions, artifacts and actions, WV allows us to analyze the dynamics of what we call "culture" as its forms are created, propagated or dissipated among people, objects, and (especially) digital media.

-Currently, WF is being developed iteratively through trans-disciplinary empirical analyses, with core works published in the fields of contemporary Sinology, science and technology studies, design studies, and human computer interaction.
-For case studies and examples of analyses, see the list of selected publications below.
+Currently, WV is being developed iteratively through trans-disciplinary empirical analyses, with core works published in the fields of contemporary Sinology, science and technology studies, design studies, and human-computer interaction.
+For case studies and examples of WV analyses, see the list of selected publications below.

 Barmé, G. R. “On New Sinology”.
 Chinese Studies Association of Australia Newsletter, Issue No. 3, 2005.